ibm-cloud-docs/blockchain-sw-213/howto/console-upgrade-k8.md

 Occasionally, a five node ordering service that was deployed using v2.1.2 will be deleted by the Kubernetes garbage collector because it considers the nodes a resource that needs to be cleaned up.
 This process is both random and unrecoverable --- if the ordering service is deleted, all of the channels hosted on it are permanently lost.
 To prevent this, the `ownerReferences` field in the configuration of each ordering node must be removed **before upgrading to v2.1.3**.
 For the steps about how to pull the configuration file, remove `ordererReferences`, and apply the change, see [Known issues](https://cloud.ibm.com/docs/blockchain-sw?topic=blockchain-sw-sw-known-issues#sw-known-issues-ordering-service-delete) in the v2.1.2 documentation.
 {:important}

+Updating the Operator triggers a restart of all components managed by this installation of the {{site.data.keyword.blockchainfull_notm}} Platform including Fabric nodes.
+To avoid disruption of service, a multiregion setup is recommended.
+{: note}

 ## Step one: Update the ClusterRole
 {: #upgrade-k8-clusterrole}